Perracotta (about the name)Introduction People Publications Talks Tool Distribution

 Our latest progress is to use Perracotta to support program verification.
 Figure 3 shows how this works.
 We use Perracotta to infer a set of temporal properties and then use a formal verification tool to check them.
 We assume our target programs are correct in most execution scenarios but might have bugs on some cold execution paths.
 As a result, we could assume that few executions of the target program represent its desirable behaviors.
 Our dynamic analysis computes an abstraction of such executions as the desired properties which are later checked by a verification tool (e.g. a model checker).
 We did experiments on Daisy, a prototype implementation of a Unix-like file system.
 It was used as the subject system at the Joint CAV/ISSTA Special Event on Specification, Verification, and Testing of Concurrent Software.
 We used Perracotta to infer a set of temporal properties and then checked them with Java PathFinder.
 The results are encouraging in that we were able to find a bug in Daisy and many subtle and undocumented temporal behaviors.

 As an intern at Microsoft during summer 2005, Jinlin Yang applied Perracotta to infer temporal rules for the Windows kernel APIs.
 He improved Perracotta with several very important features: a scalable statistical inference algorithm that can handle imperfect traces, several heuristics for selecting interesting temporal properties, and a chaining method for constructing larger finite state machines out of a group of small ones.
 Perracotta successfully inferred 56 interesting properties (e.g., locking disciplines or resource allocation/deletion).
 Jinlin also used ESP to check the inferred properties and found many previously undetected bugs in Windows.
 In addition to the Windows experiments, we also applied Perracotta to infer a 24-state finite state machine for the transaction management module of the JBoss application server.
-These results will be published in our ICSE 2006 paper.
+These results are published in our ICSE 2006 paper.

 Jinlin Yang, Automatic Inference and Effective Application of Temporal Specifications, PhD Thesis, University of Virginia, May 2007.